Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 ```
 The URL will also contain the authorization code mentioned in step 1 and 2 above.
 This will get the authentication code from the request parameters.
 Using the authentication code, the app will make a call to Azure AD to get the access token.
 Once we get the access token, we store it in the session so that we can use it for multiple requests.

-The Authorize action mentioned in the redirect URL action looks like this:
+The Authorize action mentioned in the redirect URL action looks like this.

 ```
         public async Task<ActionResult> Authorize()